Emotions and Judgment: Argumentation, Biases and Public Affairs

-Carmen de la Victoria, Universidad de Granada, Cuesta del Chapiz, 9, 18010 Granada, Map
+Carmen de la Victoria, University of Granada, Cuesta del Chapiz, 9, 18010 Granada, Map

-The process will involve tutorials by renowned professors from Humanities and Social Sciences, as well as academical exchanges with peers who share research interests.
-This Summer School will promote dialogue and collaboration among researchers in various fields, in an international and interdisciplinary spirit.
+The process will involve tutorials by renowned professors from the Humanities and Social Sciences, as well as academic exchange with peers with common research interests.
+The aim is to generate opportunities for collaboration between junior and senior researchers from different disciplines related to philosophy.

-In addition, there will be specific assessments about strategies for publication and diffusion of doctoral research.
-The school will count with the presence of editors of several journals and publishing houses, such as Theoria, Dilemata, Daimon, Isegoría, Plaza y Valdés and Comares.
+In addition, there will be specific orientation about strategies for publication and dissemination of the results of doctoral research.
+The School expects the attendace of editors of several journals and publishing houses, such as Theoria, Dilemata, Daimon, Isegoría, Springer, Plaza y Valdés and Comares.

-The course will take four days, with sessions concentrated mostly in the morning, so that evenings may be dedicated to social activities, such as a visit to La Alhambra and guided visits to Granada.
+The course will last four days, with sessions concentrated mostly in the morning, so that the evenings may be dedicated to informal academic and social activities, such as a visit to the Alhambra and guided tours in Granada.

 Who can attend

-The course is aimed at young researchers and researchers from all fields of the Humanities and Social Sciences, but also to those who, not belonging to these fields, have focused their research on areas of knowledge relevant to public affairs, such as applied ethics, the social economy, or public policies.
+The course is aimed at young researchers from all the fields of the Humanities and Social Sciences, but also to those who, despite not belonging to these fields, have focused their research on areas of knowledge relevant to public affairs, such as applied ethics, social economy or public policies.

-FiloLab International Summer School has an interdisciplinary and inclusive orientation.
-Proposals about conceptual and foundational issues, as well as those with an emphasis on methodological or applied approaches will also be welcomed, but other topics will also be considered if there is a thematic or methodological compatibility.
+FiloLab International Summer School (FL-ISS) has an interdisciplinary and inclusive approach.
+Proposals about conceptual and foundational issues, as well as those with an emphasis on methodological or applied approaches will be welcomed, but other topics will also be considered if a thematic or methodological compatibility is demonstrated.

-We will welcome proposals from areas such as philosophy of science, studies in science and technology, philosophy of mind and psychology, logic and philosophy of language, theory of argumentation, moral and political philosophy, or applied ethics.
+We will welcome proposals from areas such as philosophy of science, studies in science and technology, philosophy of mind and psychology, logic and philosophy of language, argumentation theory, moral and political philosophy, or applied ethics.